HSLdevcom/digitransit-ui/docs/Deployment.md

 		- [*Docker Compose*](https://docs.docker.com/compose/) to compile both general as well as instance-specific configuration parameters & secrets into a "flat" Docker Swarm stack
 		- [Quantum CLI](https://cli.planetary-quantum.com), a command-line interface to *Planetary Quantum*

-Because artifacts (e.g. `node_modules`, intermediate Docker image layers) needed for the CI process are being cached, deploying the same Git commiut to many instances avoids re-doing the time-consuming (full) Docker image build.
+Because artifacts (e.g. `node_modules`, intermediate Docker image layers) needed for the CI process are being cached, deploying the same Git commiut to many instances avoids re-doing the time-consuming (full) Docker image build (with [some notable exceptions](https://docs.github.com/en/actions/using-workflows/caching-dependencies-to-speed-up-workflows#restrictions-for-accessing-a-cache)).

-Also, because all deployments has a corresponding Git tag, we have transparency over what has been deployed where and when.
+Also, because each deployment is represented as a Git tag, we have transparency over what has been deployed where and when.

 ## How to deploy a new `*.bbnavi.de` instance